 Optimize Your Current Content

 Don’t stress about creating new content just for mobile; your current content is a great place to start.
 Gather and organize the most important content on your site and begin to make optimizations for mobile.
+Using historical data from tools like Google Analytics will help you determine what pages mobile users most often navigate to and which pages they have the most trouble using (look for high trafficked pages for mobile users with high bounce rates), these are the pages you’ll want to start optimizing first.

 These optimizations can include: